Project Name: Stewed Chicken with Onion, Carrots, and Cream

 - Salt, ground black pepper

-- Deeper non-stick pan
+- Deeper non-stick pan (Core Tool)

 - Grater

-1) The base: Sauté the onion in oil in a deeper pan.
+Sauté the onion in oil in a deeper pan.
 Once it starts turning golden, add the grated carrots and sauté together.
-The carrots must start to darken a little (they will caramelize and be sweeter).

-2) Meat: Add the chicken cubes to the sautéed vegetables.
+3.1 Add the chicken cubes to the sautéed vegetables.
 Sear on high heat until the meat turns white on all sides.
 Season with salt and pepper.

-3) Thickening: Dust the meat and vegetables with flour and stir/cook for a while longer so the flour cooks through and doesn't form lumps.
+3.2 Thickening: Dust the meat and vegetables with flour and stir/cook for a while longer so the flour cooks through and doesn't form lumps.

-4) Stewing: Pour in the broth (or water with bouillon).
+Pour in the broth (or water with bouillon).
 Bring to a boil, reduce heat to medium (or slightly higher), and let it bubble.

-- The meat and carrots must always be submerged.
+- Critical Procedure: Stew without a lid for about 15–20 minutes.
+The sauce needs to reduce and thicken.
+The meat and carrots must always be submerged.
 If the water evaporates too quickly, add a little more.

-5) Cream trick: To prevent the sauce from curdling, never pour cold cream into hot food!
+Mitigation Strategy: To prevent the sauce from curdling, never pour cold cream into hot food!

-- My method: Pour the cream into a mug and heat it in the microwave (one minute is enough, stir and repeat if needed so it is hot but doesn't boil over).
+- My Procedure: Pour the cream into a mug and heat it in the microwave (one minute is enough, stir and repeat if needed so it is hot but doesn't boil over).
 Or heat it in a small saucepan on the stove.

-6) Final step: Pour the hot cream into the pan.
+Pour the hot cream into the pan.
 Lower the heat and let the sauce bubble gently for another 5 minutes to combine the flavors.

 - If the sauce is too thick -> add a little water and cook briefly.